lizmat/ParaSeq/README.md

 ### produced

 Int.
 The number of values that were produced in the associated batch.
 This can be `0`, or a higher value than `processed` when `.map` was called with a `Callable` that produced `Slip` values.

+### smoothed-nsecs

+Int.
+The number of nano-seconds that it took to process all values in the associated batch, corrected for any Garbage Collection cycles.

 ### threadid